shelbyspees/speesblog/_posts/2015-03-11-finals-bst.md

 <img class="wide" src="{{ site.url }}/assets/comp/bst-add-colors.png"/>

+- right at `42`
+- right at `50`
+- left at `90`
+- left at `75`
+- no more children, create new node

-The tree will always be sorted, but it won't always be balanced.
-Let's go back to our sorted array:
+The tree will always be sorted, but unfortunately it won't always be balanced.
+Let's go back to our sorted array more a more extreme illustration:

     sortedArray = [1, 10, 15, 16, 17, 19, 30,
     	42, 43, 45, 47, 50, 75, 90, 101] //count is 15